-Vegetarians, Vegans and Special Diets receiving dietary-conscious meals should wait until the waiter has returned to the table with all the food before bringing their plate into the kitchen or to the Special Diets table to receive their meal options.
+Anyone with a special diet should wait until the waiter has returned to the table with all the food before bringing their plate into the kitchen to receive their meal options.
 Campers take priority over Deans and Counselors.
 Please be patient and considerate when dealing with the Kitchen Staff.